 Boris bike around London’s lush parks

 There are over 12,000 Santander bicycles, better known by Londoners as Boris Bikes, spread out across 800 docking stations throughout the city.
+Plus, there’s a new Day Pass that lets you rent a bike from £3.50 a day.
 A top thing to do as the days get warmer is to hop on one and head for one of London’s lush green parks.
 Victoria Park in East London is lovely and is home to the Pavilion (their almond croissants are to die for) or Brockwell Park in South London is just as relaxing.

 Watch our video showing you around Victoria Park…